cnlohr/esp32-apll-test/README.md

-# test-esp32-apll-test
+# Blink Example

-Testing the max speed for anoutput of the APLL on the ESP32
+Starts a FreeRTOS task to blink an LED

+See the README.md file in the upper level 'examples' directory for more information about examples.